mwdavis84/LruCacheNet/README.md

     // Clear the cache
     cache.Clear();

+    // Get an ordered list of data from most recently used item to least List<object> items = cache.ToList();
     ```

 You can also set a custom method to update an item if its already in the cache, or create a copy when adding.